 illycaffè Expands its Modern Italian Coffee Bar Experiences to New Locations

-Ala Moana and American Dream Shopping Centers Welcome illycaffé Concept Delivering Inspiration to Coffee Lovers
+Ala Moana and American Dream Shopping Centers Welcome illy Café Concept Delivering Inspiration to Coffee Lovers

 NEW YORK, April 12, 2022 /PRNewswire/ -- illy, the third-generation family-owned coffee company from Trieste, Italy committed to offering the highest quality, most ethically sourced coffee to the world, announces the opening of three new illy Caffè brand coffee bars located in the Ala Moana Center in Honolulu, HI and American Dream Mall in East Rutherford, NJ.